History of Japan - Muromachi Period 1336-1573

-This Warring States period - continuing for well over a century - saw the locally-based military class come to dominate at the expense of the Court, and force of arms take precedence over political ties.
+This Warring States period, or sengoku jidai - continuing for well over a century - saw the locally-based military class come to dominate at the expense of the Court, and force of arms take precedence over political ties.
 It was a period of revolt against the status quo, known as gekokujo, or "the low defeat the lofty."

 The old great estates with their absentee landlords fell to the local warlords, or daimyo, and those who cultivated the land were controlled by the local samurai and became their serfs in return for military protection.
 Newly politicized religious groups also championed the cause of the farmer against the samurai.
 The economy, however, flourished with the mass movement of troops and the building of castles.
 Culturally, too, the provinces benefited from the spread of Kyoto court culture via aristocratic refugees from the obliterated capital.